-Many are eager to get the vaccine and put an end to this pandemic.
-Safety is top priority for not only our community but also for all of the scientists and health experts working on the vaccination effort.
+Safety is top priority not only for our community but also for all of the scientists and health experts working on the vaccination effort.
 Like any vaccine, there may be minor side effects such as soreness, achiness, and potentially low-grade fever.
-A small number of people experience more series side effects, but the percentages are low, and typically related to history of anaphylactic allergic reactions.
+A small number of people experience more serious side effects, but the percentages are low and typically related to a history of anaphylactic allergic reactions.
 Please take the time to learn more.

 The vaccine is free.
 Insurance may be charged for supplies and administration of the vaccine.
 If you do not have insurance, you will not be charged.